flatironinstitute/finufft/docs/install.rst

   python3 run_speed_tests.py

-In all the above the "3" can be omitted if you want to work with python v2.
+In all the above the "3" can be omitted if you insist on working with python v2.

 See also Dan Foreman-Mackey's earlier repo that also wraps finufft, and from which we have drawn code: `python-finufft <https://github.com/dfm/python-finufft>`_

 A few words about python environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~